Last updated 16.06.2022

 We collect certain personal information about you, this includes your name, address, or phone number and other information.
 We collect this information about you when you:

-- Use our website and secure online services.
+- Use our website (eg. filling in a form) and other secure online services.

 - Complete a fund application.